Empresses of China — Ultimate Introduction to Imperial Harems of Ancient China

 However, because of the paramount power and honor, and the influence on the empire's future, selecting the empress had been considered a national affair.

-It was firstly an important political decision, then considered as the emperor's personal life.
+It was firstly an important political decision, then considered the emperor's personal life.

-Therefore, instead of how, where the empresses were selected had been more crucial.
+Therefore, besides how, where the empresses were selected had been more crucial.

 Han Dynasty (202 BC — 220 AD): Everyone is possible.
-From royal princess like Chen A'jiao (first empress of the Emperor Wu of Han), official's daughter like Empress Deng Sui, civilian like Xu Pingjun (first empress of Emperor Xuan of Han), to slave singer like Empress Wei Zifu.
+Royal princess like Chen A'jiao (first empress of the Emperor Wu of Han), official's daughter like Empress Deng Sui, civilian like Xu Pingjun (first empress of Emperor Xuan of Han), to slave singer like Empress Wei Zifu.

 Song Dynasty (960 — 1279): Mostly from generals' families.